MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-production-content.md

 With Azure, SAP workload deployment can either be regional or zonal depending on the availability and resiliency requirements of the SAP applications.
 Azure provides [different deployment options](/azure/sap/workloads/sap-high-availability-architecture-scenarios#comparison-of-different-deployment-types-for-sap-workload) like flexible scale set with FD=1, availability zones, or availability sets to enhance the availability of the resources.
 To have a comprehensive understanding of the available deployment options and their applicability across different Azure regions (including across zones, within a single zone, or in a region without zones), it is important to refer to the [Azure VMs HA architecture and scenarios for SAP NetWeaver](/azure/sap/workloads/sap-high-availability-architecture-scenarios) documentation.

 **Load Balancers**  [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) are used to distribute traffic to virtual machines in the SAP subnets.
 When you incorporate Azure Load Balancer in a zonal deployment of SAP, make sure you select the Standard SKU load balancer because the Basic SKU balancer doesn't come with zonal redundancy.
-In a cluster

 Consider the [decision factors](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones#considerations-for-deploying-across-availability-zones) when deploying VMs between availability zones for SAP.
 Use of [proximity placement groups](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios) with an availability zone deployment needs to be evaluated and used only for application tier VMs.